The construction of TAPE NUMBER ONE (TNO) began in the year 2001.

 At times, absurd visual elements pertaining to a characters’ situation, gesture or costume, contrasts with the blunt sentimental honesty of the voice.
 The tension between fiction and heartfelt truth, often leads viewers into the surreal as the work struggles to convey experiences of beauty or insight into our being.
 The tape is an incomplete visual monument, a documentary continuously being built upon through bits of poetry honoring the past.

 Tommy Becker attended the San Francisco Art Institute as an undergraduate before receiving his MFA in Film/Video/Performance from California College of Arts where he was awarded, "The All College Honor Award”.
-A poet and musician trapped in a camcorder, Becker continues to feed video, music and poems into his never-ending saga, “TAPE NUMBER ONE”.
+A poet trapped in a camcorder, Becker continues to feed his video, music and poems into his never-ending saga, “TAPE NUMBER ONE”.
 Often Becker’s single channel works are translated to live cinema performance.
 He has been an artist in residency at Headlands Center for The Arts and the Wexner Center for the Arts.
 His work has been shared at Bay Area Now 4 at the Yerba Buena Center for The Arts, Freewaves’ 10th Biennial Film, Video & New Media Art Festival, Los Angeles; White Columns, New York; Black Maria Film Festival, Hallwalls Contemporary Arts Center, Buffalo, NY.
 His video work has screened nationally and internationally.
 Since 2004, he’s worked as an arts educator in the Bay Area.

 2001 MFA - Film, Video & Performance | California College of the Arts, SF CA